cKlee/movingwall/mwo.md

 # Introduction

-The **Moving Wall Ontology (MWO)** is a vocabulary to express the retention period of an item for a specific service.
+The **Moving Wall Ontology (MWO)** is a vocabulary to express a limitation to a document service.

+In the real world limitations of document services are often called 'retention period', 'access restriction' or 'moving wall'.

 ## Status of this document